-She is affiliated with the Uncertain Archives research collective and with two other networks: Algorithmic Software Cultures and the Research Network on Drones and Aesthetics.
+She is affiliated with the Uncertain Archives research collective and with two other networks: Algorithmic Software Cultures and the Network for Research on Drones and Aesthetics.

-As a visual and cultural theorist, her research is concerned with representations of historical violence, from colonialism to contemporary warfare, with a particular focus on feminist and decolonial perspectives on visual and digital cultures.
+As a visual and cultural theorist, her research is concerned with feminist and post/decolonial perspectives on archives, visual and digital culture.

 She studied Media and Culture Studies in Lisbon and Berlin.
 She holds a PhD (2014) in Culture Studies with a dissertation on the photographic records of Ravensbrück women's concentration camp, in which she discussed the relation between visibility, archival reason, gender and disciplinary power.
 Before joining the University of Copenhagen, she was a Lecturer in the MA in PhD programs in Culture Studies at Catholic University of Portugal, and project manager of the EU-funded project Culture@Work.

 Her main areas of interest and research are cultural theory, visual culture, feminist, postcolonial and decolonial studies, moving image studies and digital culture.
-She currently works on the politics of colonial archives, the visual culture of remote warfare, the notion of intimacy in algorithmic culture, and more broadly on cultural theories of big data, in particular feminist and postcolonial critiques of datafication.
+She currently works on the politics and aesthetics of colonial archives, the media aesthetics of remote warfare, the notion of intimacy in algorithmic culture, and more broadly on cultural theories of datafication and emerging technologies.

-She is also interested in artistic and curatorial research as modes of expanding knowledge production.
+She is also interested in artistic and curatorial research as modes of knowledge.
 She is an independent curator, having recently curated the Lisbon leg of Artists Film International at the Museum of Art, Architecture and Technology (Lisbon, 2017, in collaboration with Whitechapel Gallery, London) and '13 Shots', solo show by Aimée Zito Lema at Gulbenkian Foundation in Lisbon (with Luisa Santos and Ana Cachola, 2018).
 She is the recipient of a curatorial grant from the Porto Municipality to conduct the practice-based project "Fleshing Out the Image: Materialities of the Moving Image in Contemporary Culture" (2019-2020).